Learn

 Understanding LLCs and Corporations

-While all LLCs are unincorporated, both LLCs and corporations provide their owners, who are often referred to as members or shareholders, with limited liability protection, meaning they are not personally liable for the company’s debts and legal issues.
+While all LLCs are unincorporated, both LLCs and corporations provide their owners, who are often referred to as members or shareholders, with limited liability protection, which means they are not personally liable for the company’s debts and legal issues.
 However, there are important differences between the two business structures that should be considered.

 An LLC is a flexible business structure that is designed to blend the features of a sole proprietorship, partnership, and corporation.
 LLCs offer their owners the benefits of pass-through taxation, which allows the profits and losses of the business to be reported on the owner’s personal tax return.
 LLCs also have fewer formalities than corporations, such as no requirement for holding annual meetings or appointing a board of directors.